-Be careful using dba names as they are legally insufficient in many circumstances.
+While doing business in BC, be careful using dba names as they are legally insufficient in many circumstances.
 As explained in the next section, failure to use your business’ full corporate name can often lead to personal liability.

 Using Your Business Name

 If your business incorporates as a company, it must use its full corporate name, including “Ltd.” or “Inc.”, in most instances.
 A dba name is typically not an appropriate substitute for a business’ corporate name.
-To give just a few examples, a company must display its full corporate name at every place it carries on business, on all its notices and official publications used in BC, and on all its contracts, business letters, orders for goods, invoices, statements of accounts, and receipts.
+To give a few examples, a company must display its full corporate name at every place it carries on business, on all its notices and official publications used in Business BC, and on all its contracts, business letters, orders for goods, invoices, statements of accounts, and receipts.
 The list of places that the full corporate name must be used is extensive, so if you are unsure whether the full corporate name is required a lawyer can assist you.
 Failure to use the full corporate name can open directors and officers of the company up to personal liability.

 A question often asked: How do I protect my business name and logo?
 Legally protecting a business name or a brand name and a logo is vital to the success of a business and shouldn’t be an afterthought.
 If you want to know more about how to register or protect a business name, one of the lawyers at Segev LLP will be happy to help you.
 You can reach us at [email protected] or or by visintg us (The King George Building – 6th Floor, 905 West Pender Street – Vancouver, B.C.
 V6C 1L6) or by calling us: 604-629-5400